 Helpful Boating Links

 You’ll find this adjacent to the commercial boat ramp.
 It may be used for minor repairs and cleaning.
 Please attempt to collect all debris and rubbish (using tarps).
 Do not leave your boat unattended.
-The grid is available on a first served basis and can be booked by contacting the Honorary Harbourmaster via our contact page.
+The grid is available on a first served basis.

 The Coastguard services have a rescue vessel at Sandspit.
 It covers the outer Gulf from the Whangaparaoa Peninsula (including Great Barrier) to the Mokohinau Islands.
 The emergency channel is 16.